APIs-guru/openapi-directory/README.md

  - [Material Swagger UI Hub](https://darosh.github.io/angular-swagger-ui-material/hub/) - testing and exploring hub for Material Swagger UI demo
  - [Paw](https://luckymarmot.com/paw) - The most powerful HTTP client for Mac - You can import definitions and directly play with the APIs, [see how](https://luckymarmot.com/paw/doc/examples/search-apis)
  - [Bitscoop](https://bitscoop.com/) - A better way to create and maintain integrations
+ - [WinSwag](https://github.com/SvenEV/WinSwag) - A UWP app for loading Swagger definitions and exploring REST APIs

-Also used as test suite in following projects:
+Also used as test suite in the following projects:
+ - [ReDoc](https://github.com/Rebilly/ReDoc) - **Swagger-generated API Reference Documentation**
  - [swagger-parser](https://github.com/BigstickCarpet/swagger-parser) - Swagger 2.0 parser and validator for Node and browsers
  - [SwaggerProvider](https://github.com/sergey-tihon/SwaggerProvider) - F# Type Provider for Swagger
- - [ReDoc](https://github.com/Rebilly/ReDoc) - Swagger-generated API Reference Documentation
  - [ardoq-swagger-addon](https://github.com/ardoq/ardoq-swagger-addon) - Ardoq Open API (Swagger) Addon
  - [swagvali](https://github.com/subeeshcbabu/swagvali/) - Module to build validators for Swagger(OpenApi) Request parameters and Response objects
  - [swagger-search](https://github.com/IG-Group/swagger-search) - An application that collects and indexes swagger docs from your microservices architecture